optimizely/aws-lambda-at-edge-starter-kit/README.md

 ## How to use

 ### Prerequisites
-In order to use this starter kit, you should have:
+You will need to complete the following prerequisites to use this template:

-   - A basic AWS Lambda@Edge setup already configured.
+   - Set up and configure AWS Lambda@Edge.
 For a tutorial on how to setup a basic AWS Lambda@Edge environment, [click here](https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/lambda-edge-how-it-works-tutorial.html).
-   - An Optimizely account.
+   - Have an Optimizely account.
 If you do not have an account, you can [register for a free account](https://www.optimizely.com/products/intelligence/full-stack-experimentation/).

 ### Get started
 1. After your Lambda@Edge environment is prepared, clone this starter kit to your local development environment and run `npm install`.